Bikatr7/kadenbilyeu.com/README.md

 ### Backend

-For production, the backend is hosted on fly.io via a dockerfile.
+For production, the backend is hosted via a dockerfile.

 #### To test the dockerfile locally
 1. docker build -t kadenbilyeu.com -f build.dockerfile .
 2. docker run -p 8000:8000 kadenbilyeu.com

-#### To deploy to fly.io
-1. Make sure you have the fly cli installed and are logged in.
-2. Run `fly deploy` in the root directory.
-This will build the dockerfile and deploy it to fly.io.

 ---------------------------------------------------------------------------------------------------------------------------------------------------